 2011 A longterm study from the Ottawa Heart Institute is reported at the 64th Annual Canadian Cardiovascular Congress in Vancouver showing that heart transplant survival rates in Canada average 86% after one year, and 75% after five years.

-2012 – Dr. Edward Hannan’s study on elective coronary revascularization procedures is published in the Journal of the American College of Cardiology; his research finds that the justifications for implanting over two-thirds of stents in almost 34,000 patients investigated were either “uncertain” or “inappropriate.”
+2012 – Dr. Edward Hannan’s study on elective coronary revascularization procedures is published in the Journal of the American College of Cardiology; his research finds that the justifications for implanting over two-thirds of coronary stents implanted in almost 34,000 patients investigated were either “uncertain” or “inappropriate.”
 (Appropriateness of Coronary Revascularization for Patients Without Acute Coronary Syndromes.
 JACC, 2012; 59:1870-1876)

 2016 – After 92 years in existence, the American Heart Association issues its first ever Scientific Statement on Acute Myocardial Infarction in Women.